CNES/S1Tiling/docs/files.rst

         - :samp:`{{calibration}} calibrated Sentinel-1{{A|B|C}} IW GRD`

 .. note::
-   These files can be kept as a same calibrated and cut S1 image can be orthorectified for producing several intersecting S2 tiles.
+   These files can be kept as a same calibrated and cut S1 image could be orthorectified several times for producing different intersecting S2 tiles.

 .. note::
    These temporary files will be produced only if :ref:`S1Processor` is executed with :option:`--cache-before-ortho <S1Processor --cache-before-ortho>` option.
-In that case, the processing will no longer be done in memory and orthoready files will be produced.
+In that case, the processing will no longer be done in memory and `orthoready` files will be produced.
 You would also have to explicitly clean these temporary files.

 .. _orthorectified-files: